-4.2.23 USE OF LAND IN A RESIDENTIAL DISTRICT FOR ACCESS
+4.2.25 USE OF LAND IN A RESIDENTIAL DISTRICT FOR ACCESS

-No land in a residential or residential/office district shall be used for drive-way, walkway, or access purposes to any land which is in a commercial or industrial district, or used for any purpose not permitted in a residential district except for ingress and egress to an existing use which does not abut on a street.
+No land in a residential district shall be used for drive-way, walkway or access purposes to any land which is in a commercial or industrial district, or used for any purpose not permitted in a residential district except for ingress and egress to an existing use which does not abut on a street.

-4.2.24 VISIBILITY AT INTERSECTIONS AND CURB BREAKS
+4.2.26 VISIBILITY AT INTERSECTIONS AND CURB BREAKS

-- 4.2.24.1 Visibility at intersections.
-On a corner lot in all zoning districts, no fence, wall, hedge, landscaping, or structure shall be erected, placed, planted, or allowed to grow in such a manner as to obstruct vision between a height of two and one-half (2-1/2) feet and six (6) feet above the centerline grades of the intersecting streets in the area bounded by the street lines of such corner lots and a line joining points along said street lines twenty-five (25) feet from the point of such intersection. - 4.2.24.2 Visibility at curb breaks.
-In all zone districts, where a curb break intersects a public right-of-way, no fence, wall, hedge, landscaping, or structure shall be erected, placed, planted, or allowed to grow in such a manner as to obstruct cross-visibility between a height of two and one-half (2-1/2) and six (6) ft. within the areas of property on both sides of the curb break formed by the intersection of each side of the curb break and public right-of-way lines with two (2) sides of each triangle being ten (10) ft. in length from the point of intersection and the third being a line connecting the end of the two (2) other sides. - 4.2.24.3 Retaining walls.
-The requirements of this Section shall not be deemed to prohibit any necessary retaining wall. - 4.2.24.4 Trees.
+- 4.2.26.1 Visibility at intersections.
+On a corner lot in all zoning districts, no fence, wall, hedge, landscaping or structure shall be erected, placed, planted or allowed to grow in such a manner as to obstruct vision between a height of two and one-half (2-1/2) feet and six (6) feet above the centerline grades of the intersecting streets in the area bounded by the street lines of such corner lots and a line joining points along said street lines twenty-five (25) feet from the point of such intersection. - 4.2.26.2 Visibility at curb breaks.
+In all zone districts, where a curb break intersects a public right-of-way, no fence, wall, hedge, landscaping or structure shall be erected, placed, planted or allowed to grow in such a manner as to obstruct cross-visibility between a height of two and one-half (2-1/2) and six (6) feet within the areas of property on both sides of the curb break formed by the intersection of each side of the curb break and public right-of-way lines with two (2) sides of each triangle being ten (10) feet in length from the point of intersection and the third being a line connecting the end of the two (2) other sides. - 4.2.26.3 Retaining walls.
+The requirements of this section shall not be deemed to prohibit any necessary retaining wall. - 4.2.26.4 Trees.
 Trees shall be permitted in the clear space provided that foliage is cut away within the prescribed heights.

-4.2.25 WATERFRONT YARDS - MINIMUM REQUIREMENT
+4.2.27 WATERFRONT YARDS - MINIMUM REQUIREMENT

-No structure shall be located closer than fifty (50) feet to the mean high water line (see Section 4.2.4 for exceptions for certain accessory structures).
+No structure shall be located closer to seventy-five (75) feet to the generally recognized river bank of the Suwannee River.
+For all other waterfront yards, no structure shall be located closer than fifty (50) feet to the mean high water line or generally recognized river bank (See Section 4.2.4 for exceptions for certain accessory structures).

-4.2.26 YARD ENCROACHMENTS
+4.2.28 YARD ENCROACHMENTS